Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

-MOFA is designed for deployment anywhere, transforming any street into a game arena—hence its name, ``omnipresent.''
+MOFA is designed for deployment anywhere, transforming any street into a game arena---hence its name, ``omnipresent''.
 It should operate without Wi-Fi or cellular connections.
-Mixed reality collocation requires low-latency spatial pose transmission (under 20ms per frame) to prevent noticeable lag.
-To address the research gap in spontaneous collocation technology outlined in Section \ref{reason:spontaneous}, we employed an open-source collocation toolkit \cite{hu2023InstantCopresence}.
-This toolkit utilizes MultipeerConnectivity\footnote{\url{https://developer.apple.com/documentation/multipeerconnectivity}, visited on October 25, 2024}—the technology powering Apple's AirDrop—to enable local networking.
+Mixed reality co-location requires low-latency spatial pose transmission (under 20 ms) to prevent noticeable lag.
+To address the research gap in spontaneous co-location technology outlined in Section \ref{reason:spontaneous}, we employed an open-source co-location toolkit \cite{hu2023InstantCopresence}.
+This toolkit utilizes Multipeer Connectivity\footnote{\url{https://developer.apple.com/documentation/multipeerconnectivity}, accessed on October 25, 2024}, the technology powering Apple's AirDrop, to enable local networking.
 This innovation allows street play to begin anywhere, even in rural areas lacking cellular signals or Wi-Fi access.
-The technology also features a rapid QR scanning process for synchronizing coordinates across devices, eliminating the need to pre-scan the physical environment and enabling spontaneous player or spectator participation.
+The technology also features a rapid QR scanning process for synchronizing coordinates across devices, eliminating the need to pre-scan the physical environment and enabling spontaneous player as well as spectator participation.